skarceski/disinformation_claims_opinion/README.md

 Contents:

-- CRRC_Omnibus_Wave13.dta: the data set
+- `CRRC_Omnibus_Wave13.dta`: the data set
-- codebook.txt: codebook that describes the variables in the original data set
+- `codebook.txt`: codebook that describes the variables in the original data set
-- data_prep.R: an R script that loads and preps the data for the analyses
+- `data_prep.R`: an R script that loads and preps the data for the analyses
-- replication_code.R: code to replicate the figures and tables from the paper
+- `replication_code.R`: code to replicate the figures and tables from the paper
-- appendix_replication_code.R: code for supplementary analyses
+- `appendix_replication_code.R`: code for supplementary analyses

 ### Licenses